guptaria/Burger/README.md

   });
   ```
 8. ### Start_the_server
-After performing all of the setup steps in the Getting started section, navigate to the project root directory (burger) and run the following command to start the server:
+After performing all of the setup steps in the Getting started section, navigate to the project root directory (Eat-Da-Burger) and run the following command to start the server:
 ```
 node server.js
 ```